Responsible Sourcing

 Management Approach

-Central Retail is committed to responsible sourcing by integrating sustainability principles into its procurement processes, ensuring that the sourcing of products and raw materials aligns with environmental, social, and governance (ESG) principles.
-Central Retail’s Sustainable Procurement Policy focuses on evaluating and selecting business partners based on their environmental impact, fair labor practices, and respect for human rights.
-Additionally, Central Retail emphasizes transparency, traceability, and adherence to international standards.
-To support responsible business practices, it has established a Supplier Code of Conduct, which serves as a guideline for ethical and sustainable collaboration.
-All suppliers are expected to comply with principles related to human rights, labor practices, environmental responsibility, and good corporate governance.
+Central Retail is committed to conducting responsible sourcing by integrating sustainability principles into its procurement processes to ensure that the procurement of products and raw materials aligns with Environmental, Social, and Governance (ESG) standards.
+Central Retail’s Sustainable Procurement Policy focuses on evaluating and selecting partners while considering environmental impacts, fair labor practices, and respect for human rights, under the oversight of the Supply Chain Sustainability Committee, chaired by a member of the Corporate Governance and Sustainability Committee.
+Furthermore, emphasis is placed on transparency, traceability, and compliance with international standards by establishing a Supplier Code of Conduct to serve as a guideline for conducting business alongside responsibly.
+Accordingly, Central Retail’s business partners must cooperate in adhering to the principles of human rights, labor, environment, and good corporate governance.

 Sustainable Procurement Policy